go-infinity/site/content/posts/go-concurrency/locks/index.md

 }
 {{< /codeWide >}}

-Now lets see the time taken with the concurrency.
-We have improved by about 50%.
-The above code has a sever issue even if its performing well.
+Below is the time taken for the above program.
+Yayy, We have improved by about 50% without much hassle.
+But, the above code has a severe issue even if its performing well.
 And we know correctness of a program is above all other mesaures.
 Take a pause and try to understand the above code for any issues.

 {{< codeWide language="shell" >}}
 time go run concurrency.go https://www.google.com https://www.github.com https://www.gitlab.com https://www.linkedin.com